top of page

 Real Estate and Housing Stability

 Inflation is compounding the problem.
-Rent has increased at its fastest rate since 1986, putting houses and apartments out of reach for more Americans.
+Rent has increased fastest since 1986, putting houses and apartments out of reach for more Americans.
 Ultimately, this leads to homelessness.

 USA Project - 02